Skjoldrun/Winsomnia/README.md

 # Winsomnia

-Prevents windows to change to sleep or idle state.
+Prevents windows to change to sleep or idle state and messengers to change your status to away.

 This can be done with multiple possible options: